swiftlang/swift-evolution/proposals/nnnn-extensions-access-modifiers.md

 		* `internal type` + `private protocol` = `internal extension` or `private extension`
 		* `private type` + `private protocol` = `private extension`

-	* Multiple protocol conformance is decided analogously by using the highest access modifier from all protocol + the level of the extended type.
+	* Multiple protocol conformance is decided analogously by using the highest access modifier from all protocols + the access level of the extended type.

 #### The current grammar will not change: